 We’ll keep this quick: your total SAT score is formed by adding up your two section scores, Evidence-Based Reading and Writing and Math, which are scored out of 200-800.
 Your total score is on a scale of 400-1600.

 You can read more in detail about how the SAT is scored here.

 What is the Average SAT Score in 2022?

 Generally, any score above average is a “good score!”
 However, what that average is depends on the school you’re applying to.
 (We’ll talk more about this later in the post).

-More than 2 million students in the class of 2020 took the SAT, and their average SAT score was 1050.
-The average math score is 520, and the average Evidence-Based Reading and Writing (ERW) score is 530.
+1.5 million students in the high school class of 2021 took the SAT at least once – down from 2.2 million students in 2020.
+In 2021 the average SAT score was 1060.
+The average math score is 528, and the average Evidence-Based Reading and Writing (ERW) score is 533.

 (Because the odds are so small and hard to control, this is just our friendly reminder that if you’re scoring really high on the SAT (like 1450 or above), then it’s really more strategic to focus on other aspects of your application, like the essays, than it is to focus your efforts on getting a 1600 on the SAT!)